 - Day tour from Merida to Rio Lagartos and Las Coloradas

-If you’re driving, the map shows it’s only one road – Highway 295.
-In Mexico, though, highways turn into small town roads.
-If you drive, be careful when you get to Tizimin and watch for signs: the highway became a one-way street.
+If you drive, be careful when you get to Tizimin and watch for signs: the highway became a one-way street through the town.
 Local residents seem pretty used to flagging down tourists because each time someone alerted me, and I was able to make a quick U-turn!

-If you think you might rent a car, read my post on driving in Mexico.
+If you plan to rent a car and drive, read my post on driving in Mexico.

 Rio Lagartos Tours (Or How to Hire a Boat from the Docks)